mikaalnaik/soulbound-app/README.md

-# Next.js Internet Computer Starter Template
+# Soulbound Tokens on Internet Computer with Next.js

-This project provides a simple starter template for Dfinity Internet Computer using Next.js framework as frontend.
+This project provides a start template for minting Soulbound Tokens using Next.js framework as frontend.

 **Backend**
 - A simple greeting hello world canister written in Motoko
 - ImageBucket canister written in Motoko with create image, delete image and getImageById